gilfuser/livecode-this/README.md

   This is also for vim-tidal people.
   You will find some key mappings specially for livecoding in the file *init.vim*.
 Include them in your vim config file.
-  I'm using neovim instead of vim.
-In order to do that you have to change a line in 'vim-tidal/bin/tidalvim':
+  I'm using [neovim](https://neovim.io/) instead of vim.
+In order to do the same you have to change a line in 'vim-tidal/bin/tidalvim':
   change `VIM=${VIM:-"vim"}` into `VIM=${VIM:-"nvim"}`

 ### You are good to go

-If you haven't done it so far, clone or download this repo using the green *Clone or Download* button.
+If you haven't done it so far, clone or download this repo using the green *Clone or Download* button in https://github.com/gilfuser/livecode-this.

 Open *_0_StartUp.scd* in Supercollider and evaluate the whole block.
 All the needed files must be loaded in the right order.
 Open Tidal and have fun.
+Check the effects and synths that you now have and the related parameters.
+Use different orbits.

 ## The files